Skip to main content

 • source type:

-• --image <image> — to create a server from ready or own image.
+• --image <image> — to create a server from off-the-shelf or custom image.
 Parameter <image> — ID or image name, can be viewed with the command openstack image list;

-• --volume <volume> — to create a server from network drive.
-Parameter <volume> — ID or disk name can be viewed with the command openstack volume list;
+• --volume <volume> — to create a server from network disk.
+Parameter <volume> — ID or disk name, can be viewed with the command openstack volume list;

 • <flavor> — The ID or name of the flavor.
 The flavors correspond to cloud server configurations and determine the number of vCPUs, RAM, and local disk size (optional) of the server.
-You can use fixed-configuration flavors or flavor.
-For example, 4011 — ID to create a Memory Line fixed-configuration server with 2 vCPUs, 16 GB RAM in a ru-9 pool.
-The list of flavors can be viewed using the command openstack flavor list or in a table List of fixed-configuration flavorings in all pools;
+You can use fixed configuration flavors or create a flavor.
+For example, 4011 — ID to create a Memory Line fixed configuration server with 2 vCPUs, 16 GB RAM in a ru-9 pool.
+You can view the list of flavors using the command openstack flavor list or in the table List of fixed configuration flavors in all pools;

-• <pool_segment> — pool segment where the cloud server will be created, e.g. ru-9a.
-The list of available pool segments can be found in the instructions Availability matrices;
+• <pool_segment> — pool segment in which the cloud server will be created, e.g. ru-9a.
+The list of available pool segments can be found in the instructions.
+Availability matrices;

-• <net_uuid> — The ID of the private or public network to which the server will be connected can be viewed using the command openstack network list;
+• <net_uuid> — The ID of the private or public network to which the server will be connected can be viewed with the command openstack network list;

-• <key_name> — the name of the service user's SSH key pair.
+• <key_name> — name of the service user's SSH key pair.
 If SSH keys have not been created, generate them.
-The list can be viewed using the command openstack keypair list;
+The list can be viewed with the command openstack keypair list;

-• <security_group> — ID or security group name, can be viewed using the command openstack security group list;
+• <security_group> — The ID or name of the security group can be viewed with the command openstack security group list;

 • optional: --tag <tag_name> --os-compute-api-version 2.52 — tag to add additional information about the server.
 Parameter <tag_name> — tag name;

-• optional: --tag preemptible --os-compute-api-version 2.72 — creation tag of an interrupted server;
+• optional: --tag preemptible --os-compute-api-version 2.72 — tag to create an interruptible server;

-• optional: --user-data <user_data.file> — to specify a script to execute when the operating system is first booted.
+• optional: --user-data <user_data.file> — to specify the script to be executed at the first boot of the operating system.
 Parameter <user_data.file> — path to the script in Base64 encoding.
-Examples of scripts can be found in the instruction User data;
+Examples of scripts can be found in the User data instruction;

 • <server_name> — server name.